pythonbrad/qwasar-learning/README.md

 ## Description

-The `screen` command is useful to handle multiple screen sessions.
+The `screen` command is useful to handle multiple screen sessions and specially when a long running program can be interupted by a lost connection.
 While the `script` command allows to record the outputs of the executed commands.
 That is useful to record what we are doing.

 ## Installation